c-bata/pym/README.md

 For example, a feature to bind python interpreter to specific directory by `pyenv local` and `pyenv global` commands is unnecessary for PyCharm users.
-These functions make environment to complex.
+These functions make a our environment to complex.

 `pymanage` just offers following functions.